-- 1. be considered remediation-free on one of the Ohio Revised Code (RC) 3345.061(F) assessments; - 2. have a cumulative unweighted high school grade point average (GPA) of at least 3.0; - have a cumulative unweighted high school GPA of at least 2.75 but less than 3.0 and received an "A" or "B" grade in a relevant high school course; - 4. for participating seventh or eighth grade students without a cumulative unweighted high school GPA available, have received an A or B grade in a relevant high school course or meet an alternative remediation-free option as defined by the Chancellor of ODHE in consultation with the State Superintendent of Public instruction or - 5. have participated in CCP prior to September 30, 2021 and scored within one standard error of measurement below the remediation-free threshold on one of the RC 3345.061(F) assessments and - A. have a cumulative high school grade point average (GPA) of at least 3.0 or for participating seventh or eighth grade students a cumulative GPA of 3.0 in the applicable grade level or - B. receive a recommendation from a school counselor, principal or career-technical program advisor.
+- 1. be considered remediation-free on one of the Ohio Revised Code (RC) 3345.061(F) assessments; - 2. have a cumulative unweighted high school grade point average (GPA) of at least 3.0; - 3. have a cumulative unweighted high school GPA of at least 2.75 but less than 3.0 and received an "A" or "B" grade in a relevant high school course; - 4. for participating seventh or eighth grade students without a cumulative unweighted high school GPA available, have received an A or B grade in a relevant high school course or - 5. have participated in CCP prior to September 30, 2021 and scored within one standard error of measurement below the remediation-free threshold on one of the RC 3345.061(F) assessments and - A. have a cumulative high school GPA of at least 3.0 or for participating seventh or eighth grade students a cumulative GPA of 3.0 in the applicable grade level or - B. receive a recommendation from a school counselor, principal or career-technical program advisor.